 Canned Analysis for Scaling Studies

 The benchpark analyze command can be used to generate pre-configured charts for analysis of scaling studies using Caliper and Thicket.
-We use Thicket to help compose and visualize Caliper performance data collected from running our experiment with the Caliper modifier.
-After running, ramble on, run the benchpark analyze command on the ramble workspace directory.
+We generate Caliper performance data using the Caliper modifier caliper=time,mpi (Benchpark Modifiers).
+We use the Thicket performance analysis library to compose and visualize the Caliper performance data.
+Thicket is embedded into the benchpark analyze command, leveraging metadata to generate the scaling study figures.

 Note